 Now, this raises another question.
 Can we hope without there being an object of our hoping?
 Can we just hope, without hoping for something?
 I don’t think so.
 No more than we can wish or want without wishing or wanting for something.
 But for Kazantzakis, to hope for something—say truth or meaning or the betterment of the world—requires some justification for believing that our hopes have a good chance of being fulfilled.
 Yet Kazantzakis’ first two duties specifically reject the notion that the mind or heart can justify believing in any of these things—hence the duty to overcome hope.

-So while I would prefer to say that Kazantzakis believes that we should have optimism or hope without expectation, he doesn’t believe this.
+So while I would prefer to say that Kazantzakis believes that we should have optimism or hope without expectation, I don’t think he believes this.
 The usual translation fits best with his other writings; he is advising us to reject hope of any kind.

 To better understand Kazantzakis’ view consider how Nietzsche, in The Birth of Tragedy, distinguishes between: 1) weak pessimism; 2) strong pessimism; and 3) Socratic optimism.
 Nietzsche associates weak pessimism with Eastern renunciation; strong pessimism with the Eastern notion of harmonizing contradictions; and Socratic optimism with Western philosophy’s emphasis on: logic, beauty, goodness, and truth.
 For Nietzsche pessimism refers to the fact that reality is cruel, ugly, irrational, and impermanent, while optimism is the view that reality is orderly, intelligible, and open to betterment.
 Optimists mistakenly believe that they can overcome the abyss and make the world better by action, but Nietzsche wants us to see reality realistically and become pessimists.